 Unlike realtors, real estate attorneys don’t make a commission on the property deal.
 That means your attorney is working for you and you alone.
 They share your objective to get a deal that works in your favor and represents your best interests.

-He’s represented Columbia homeowners, home buyers, real estate agents/realtors, builders, and developers for over 35 years.
-Call (410) 553-5042 today.
+Attorney Fred Coover of Coover Law Firm, LLC has ample experience in commercial real estate litigation.
+He’s represented Columbia homeowners, home buyers, real estate agents/realtors, builders, and developers for 38 years.
+Contact us at (410) 553-5042 today.